 I’m a big art history nerd, so I love art that references other artworks in funny and interesting ways.
 Check out these 6 works of art that are about other works of art.
 These works add something new to the conversation and make us think about the original works of art differently.
-These works would be a really fun addition to a high school or college art or art history class.
+These works would be a really fun addition to your art and aesthetics lessons with your high school or college art or art history classes.

 For more information about how to talk about art with kids, check out this post on how to look at art with kids for tips on discussion artworks.
 You can also use my art worksheets with these artworks.

 Yasumasa Morimura, Las Meninas Reborn in the Night: Las Meninas renacen de noche IV: Peering at the secret scene behind the artist, 2013

 It was close to impossible to pick just one artwork by Yasumasa Morimura!
 He has done dozens or more of artworks where he adds himself into artworks by Rembrandt, Frida Kahlo, Leonardo da Vinci, Vincent van Gogh, Vermeer, Salvador Dalí, Andy Warhol, and many more!
 Visit this website to see them all.